LaravelArab/docs/events.md

         }
     }

-> {tip} When testing, it can be helpful to assert that certain events were dispatched without actually triggering their listeners.
+> {tip} When testing, it can be helpful to assert that certain events were fired without actually triggering their listeners.
 Laravel's [built-in testing helpers](/docs/{{version}}/mocking#mocking-events) makes it a cinch.

 <a name="event-subscribers"></a>
 ## Event Subscribers